 Application Example

-A Resonon IR+ hyperspectral camera was used to scan apples, some of which were purposefully bruised pre-scanning.
 Resonon’s Spectronon software was used to classify the bruises.
 Peeling the skin shows the bruising, undetectable in a standard RGB image.

 Application Example